Suvorov-Alex/Cats/README.md

 Test app

-The app displays a list of cats.
+The app shows a list of cats.
 * Add cat's photo to favorites
 * Save cat's photo to device storage